zion-wu/DBSCAN-LOF_and_isolation_forest_Fraud_Detection_in_Sales_Transactions/README.md

 ## 🔍 Dataset

-The dataset is a systematic sample from a sales transaction case study by Torgo (2017, 2021).
-It consists of:
+The dataset used in this project is a **systematic sample of sales transactions** from a case study reported by Luis Torgo (2017, 2021).
+The full dataset is derived from the **DMwR2** package, available on the Comprehensive R Archive Network (CRAN).
+Reference:

+- Torgo, Luis.
+2021. *Package DMwR2*.
+[CRAN](https://CRAN.R-project.org/package=DMwR2).
+Source of the full dataset from which the systematic sample has been drawn.

+The dataset consists of:
 - **Training set**: 133,731 unlabeled sales transactions.
 - **Test set**: 15,732 labeled transactions (1,270 fraud, 14,462 normal).

 Each transaction includes:
 - `Prod`: Product ID.
 - `Quant`: Quantity sold.
 - `Val`: Total sale value.